TheOdinProject/curriculum/rails/activerecord_basics/index.md

 That's a step ahead of ourselves, though, because first it makes sense to think about what the relationship is between Rails and a database anyway.
 It's actually pretty straightforward -- you want to store information about your users, so you create a database table called `users`.
 You want to be able to access that data from your application, so you create a model called `User`, which is really just a Ruby file which inherits from Active Record and thus gets to use all the handy methods I was alluding to earlier like `all` and `find` and `create`.
 One table == one model which inherits from Active Record.

+### 30 Seconds About Working With Models

+Very briefly, Active Record lets you create a Ruby object that represents a row in one of your database tables, like a `User`.
+To create a new User is a two-step process: First, you'll need to do a `User.new` and might pass it a hash full of its attributes like

+`u = User.new({:name => "Sven", :email => "sven@theodinproject.com"})`

+If you don't pass a hash, you'll need to manually add the attributes by setting them like with any other Ruby object: `u.name = "Sven"`.
+The second step is to actually save that model instance into the database.
+Until now, it's just been sitting in memory and evaporates if you don't do anything with it.
+To save, simply call `u.save`.
+You can run both steps at once using the `#create` method:

+`u = User.create({:name => "Sven", :email => "sven@theodinproject.com"})`

+This saves you time, but, as you'll see later, you'll sometimes want to separate them in your application.

 ## Your Assignment

 That was really just a teaser about what Active Record can do.
 In the reading below, you'll learn about how to specifically interact with Active Record in your models.